-Social workers identify social policy at the local, state, federal, and global level that affects well-being, human rights and justice, service delivery, and access to social services.
+Social workers identify social policy at the local, state, federal, and global level that affects wellbeing, human rights and justice, service delivery, and access to social services.
 Social workers recognize the historical, social, racial, cultural, economic, organizational, environmental, and global influences that affect social policy.
-Social workers understand and critique the history and current structures of social policies and services and the role of policy in service delivery through rights-based, anti-oppressive, and anti-racist lenses.
-Social workers influence policy formulation, analysis, implementation, and evaluation within their practice settings with individuals, families, groups, organizations, and communities.
+Social workers understand and critique the history and current structures of social policies and services and the role of policy in service delivery through rightsbased, anti-oppressive, and anti-racist lenses.
+Social workers influence policy formulation, analysis implementation, and evaluation within their practice settings with individuals, families, groups, organizations, and communities.
 Social workers actively engage in and advocate for anti-racist and anti-oppressive policy practice to effect change in those settings.

-Practice Behaviors.
-FA LLS SEM EST ER ~ PRI MES NG STEF R Use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services 1 2 3 4 5 1 2 3 4 5 Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice 1 2 3 4 5 1 2 3 4 5
+a. use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and b. apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice.

-Competency 6- Engage with Individuals, Families, Groups, Organizations, and Communities.
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities

 Social workers understand that engagement is an ongoing component of the dynamic and interactive process of social work practice with and on behalf of individuals, families, groups, organizations, and communities.
 Social workers value the importance of human relationships.
 Social workers understand theories of human behavior and person-in-environment and critically evaluate and apply this knowledge to facilitate engagement with clients and constituencies, including individuals, families, groups, organizations, and communities.
 Social workers are self-reflective and understand how bias, power, and privilege as well as their personal values and personal experiences may affect their ability to engage effectively with diverse clients and constituencies.
 Social workers use the principles of interprofessional collaboration to facilitate engagement with clients, constituencies, and other professionals as appropriate.

-Practice Behaviors.
-FA LLS SEM EST ER SF SEN PRIN 1ES Apply knowledge of human behavior and person-in- environment, as well as interprofessional conceptual frameworks to engage with clients and constituencies 1 2 3 4 5 1 2 3 4 5 Use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies 1 2 3 4 5 1 2 3 4 5
+a. apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies; and b. use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.

-Competency 7- Assess Individuals, Families, Groups, Organizations, and Communities
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities

 Social workers understand that assessment is an ongoing component of the dynamic and interactive process of social work practice.
-Social workers understand theories of human behavior and person-inenvironment, as well as interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in culturally responsive assessment with clients and constituencies, including individuals, families, groups, organizations, and communities.
-Assessment involves a collaborative process of defining presenting issues and identifying strengths with individuals, families, groups, organizations, and communities to develop a mutually agreed-upon plan.
+Social workers understand theories of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in culturally responsive assessment with clients and constituencies, including individuals, families, groups, organizations, and communities.
+Assessment involves a collaborative process of defining presenting challenges and identifying strengths with individuals, families, groups, organizations, and communities to develop a mutually agreed-upon plan.
 Social workers recognize the implications of the larger practice context in the assessment process and use interprofessional collaboration in this process.
-Social workers are self-reflective and understand how bias, power, privilege, and their personal values and experiences may affect their assessment and decision making.
+Social workers are self-reflective and understand how bias, power, privilege, and their personal values and experiences may affect their assessment and decision-making.

-Practice Behaviors.
-FA LLS SEM EST ER SPRI NG S EMI ESTI ER Apply theories of human behavior and person in environment, as well as other culturally responsive and interprofessional conceptual frameworks, when assessing clients and constituencies, and 1 2 3 4 5 1 2 3 4 5 Demonstrate respect for client self-determination during the assessment process by collaborating with clients and constituencies in developing mutually agreed-on goals 1 2 3 4 5 1 2 3 4 5
+a. apply theories of human behavior and person-in-environment, as well as other culturally responsive and interprofessional conceptual frameworks, when assessing clients and constituencies; and b. demonstrate respect for client self-determination during the assessment process by collaborating with clients and constituencies in developing a mutually agreed-upon plan.

-Competency 8- Intervene with Individuals, Families, Groups, Organizations, and Communities
+Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities